Humphrey IV of Toron: Battle of Hattin

 Raynald of Châtillon plundered a caravan moving from Egypt to Syria in early 1187, claiming that the truce between the Kingdom of Jerusalem and Saladin did not cover his Lordship of Transjordan.
 After King Guy failed to persuade Raynald to pay compensation, Saladin proclaimed a jihad (holy war) against the Kingdom of Jerusalem.
 Saladin's army crushed the united forces of the kingdom in the Battle of Hattin on 4 July 1187.

 Humphrey also participated in the battle.
 He was captured on the battlefield like most of the commanders of the Christian army.
 With the exception of Raynald (whom he personally beheaded) and the knights of the Military Orders (who were massacred by fanatics), Saladin spared their lives.
 Saladin sent his prisoners to Damascus and conquered the Christian towns and fortresses one after another.

 Two castles in Oultrejordan – Kerak and Montréal – were among the few fortresses that resisted.
-In October, Humphrey's mother, Stephanie of Milly, promised to persuade the garrisons at the two fortresses to surrender if Saladin released Humphrey.
+In October, Stephanie of Milly promised to persuade the garrisons at the two fortresses to surrender if Saladin released her son.
 Saladin accepted her offer and allowed Humphrey to join her.
 However, the defenders refused to surrender and Humphrey returned to Damascus.
 Before long, Saladin set Humphrey free again without demanding ransom.
 Saladin's troops were unable to seize Kerak until the end of 1188, and Montréal some months later.